YerikAH/YerikAH/README.md

-## Hi , I'm Harvey Yerik!
+Hello everyone, I'm Harvey Yerik <br/>
-I'm a Front-End developer.
+I'm a software engineering student and a front-end developer.<br/>
+I like to create great applications, with original designs.<br/>